JocysCom/VsAiCompanion/README.md

 ### Code Security Assurance

-To make sure that codebase is safeguarded and free from unresolved issues we are utilizing a comprehensive suite of security scan tools.

-[Dependabot Security](https://github.com/JocysCom/VsAiCompanion/security/dependabot): Detects vulnerabilities in dependencies.

-[Code Scanning](https://github.com/JocysCom/VsAiCompanion/security/code-scanning): Identifies common vulnerabilities and coding errors.
-  - PyCQA Bandit: A security linter for Python code.
-  - Microsoft BinSkim: A tool for security-oriented binary analysis.
-  - GitHub CodeQL: A powerful semantic code analysis engine for discovering vulnerabilities.
-  - ESLint: A pluggable JavaScript/TypeScript linting utility.
-  - SonarSource SonarCloud: A cloud-based service for code quality and security scanning.
-[Report](https://sonarcloud.io/summary/new_code?id=JocysCom_VsAiCompanion)
-  - Microsoft Antimalware: A tool to scan and mitigate against malware threats.
-  - Bridgecrew Checkov: A static analysis tool for security policy compliance in infrastructure as code.
-  - Azure TemplateAnalyzer: Analyzes infrastructure as code templates.
-  - Accurics Terrascan: A static code analyzer for Terraform to detect compliance and security violations.

-[Secret Scanning](https://github.com/JocysCom/VsAiCompanion/security/secret-scanning): Detects secrets accidentally pushed to the repository.
+To ensure our codebase is secure and free from unresolved issues, we utilize a comprehensive suite of security scan tools.
+Dependabot Security <a href="https://github.com/JocysCom/VsAiCompanion/security/dependabot" target="_blank">⧉</a> detects vulnerabilities in dependencies, while Code Scanning <a href="https://github.com/JocysCom/VsAiCompanion/security/code-scanning" target="_blank">⧉</a> identifies common vulnerabilities and coding errors with tools such as PyCQA Bandit, Microsoft BinSkim, GitHub CodeQL, ESLint, SonarSource SonarCloud <a href="https://sonarcloud.io/summary/new_code?id=JocysCom_VsAiCompanion" target="_blank">⧉</a>, Microsoft Antimalware, Bridgecrew Checkov, Azure TemplateAnalyzer, and Accurics Terrascan.
+Additionally, Secret Scanning <a href="https://github.com/JocysCom/VsAiCompanion/security/secret-scanning" target="_blank">⧉</a> detects any secrets accidentally pushed to the repository.
 ### Licensing

 The source code is licensed under MPL-2.0 (Mozilla Public License 2.0), permitting corporations to integrate and enhance this application with proprietary code, without the requirement to disclose their modifications.
 Specifically, this license facilitates the use of the application for purposes such as enabling AI to access corporate resources or to automate task creation for AI, while still keeping any proprietary additions private.